Guide to Montenegro · Adriatic · Balkans

 Do I need a visa for Montenegro? +

-No. EU citizens and many other nationalities can enter visa-free for up to 90 days.
-The guide includes updated requirements.
+No. EU citizens and many others can enter visa-free for up to 90 days.

 Can I combine Montenegro with Croatia? +

 Yes, Dubrovnik is 2 hours from the Bay of Kotor.
-The guide covers how to cross the border and combine both destinations.
+The guide explains how to cross the border and combine both destinations.

-One week for the coast, 10-12 days for coast and interior.
-The guide includes 3 itineraries for different trip lengths.
+A week for the coast, 10-12 days for coast and interior.
+The guide includes 3 itineraries adapted to different durations.

 How does offline access work? +